hamen-io/Hamen.io/legacy/dev/hamen.io/md/docs/code/python/lambda-functions/lambda-functions-in-python/index.md

 - [Tutorial to Python's `sort` Function]("https://www.hamen.io/...")
 - [Types of Arrays in Python]("https://www.hamen.io/docs/blogs/code/python/data-types/arrays/types-of-arrays-in-python/")

-Finally, we recommend checking out our *free* [Python Course]("https://www.hamen.io/...") if you want to learn more about this great language!
+Finally, we recommend checking out our *free* [Python Course]("https://www.hamen.io/...") if you want to learn more about this great language!Lambda Functions with Built-in Functions